andrew/ultimate-awesome/README.md

 - [python-workshop-wac-5](https://github.com/anishLearnsToCode/python-workshop-wac-5) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @WhatAfterCollege 🎓.
 - [awesome-weak-supervision](https://github.com/ankitshah009/awesome-weak-supervision) - Repository consisting of important research papers on weak supervision - Image, Audio, Video.
 - [frontend-youtube-channels](https://github.com/anton-lunev/frontend-youtube-channels) - Manually curated collection of awesome YouTube channels for frontend web developers.
-- [awesomelist](https://github.com/anvk/awesomelist) - My curated list of links related to anything interesting web technology (and not only) related.
 - [awesome-bigdata](https://github.com/Anyz01/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.